philippe44/LMS-Raop/README.md

 # LMS-to-Raop
 LMS to AirPlay bridge

 Allow AirPlay players to be used by Logitech Media Server, as a normal Logitech Hardware.
-It provides synchronisation, replaygain, gapless,fade in/out/cross and all other LMS goodies AirPLay remotes can be used
+It provides synchronisation, replaygain, gapless,fade in/out/cross and all other LMS goodies.
+AirPLay remotes can be used as well

 Pre-packaged versions for Windows Linux (x86, x64 and ARM) and OSX can be found here https://sourceforge.net/projects/lms-to-raop/ and